 Spanish Curriculum Implementation

-Children are introduced to Spanish from Year 3 and receive weekly lessons from a dedicated Spanish teacher throughout their time in key stage 2.
+Children are introduced to Spanish from Year 3 and receive weekly lessons throughout their time in key stage 2.
 This enables the children to develop early language acquisition skills that facilitate their understanding of the patterns of language and how these differ from, or are similar to, English.

 Lessons support the skills of speaking, listening, reading and writing through: